Colorado Overnight Camp Summer Prep

 • Original packaging is required for all medications

-• Both prescription and over-the-counter medications are required to be in the original packaging and contain only the medication identified on the container.
+• Both prescription and over-the-counter medications must be in their original packaging and contain only the medication identified on the container.

 • Do not put medications in pill containers.